Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 Magnitude

-You will feel more intense shaking from a larger magnitude earthquake compared to a small quake.
-Larger earthquakes release its energy over a larger area for a longer period of time.
+You will feel more intense shaking from a larger magnitude earthquake than from a small quake.
+Larger earthquakes release energy over a larger area for a more extended period.

-An earthquake is not a rupture at a point but along a plane of a fault.
+An earthquake is not a rupture at a point but along a fault plane.
 As the rupture occurs along the fault, seismic waves are produced at every point.
 Hence, longer faults produce larger earthquakes that have longer durations.

-For a magnitude 5 event, the actual rupturing over the fault occur in a few seconds.
+For a magnitude 5.0 event, the rupturing over the fault occurs in a few seconds.
 The duration of shaking can be much longer.
-Some waves, after reaching the surface, can bounce and echo within the interior of the earth.
+After reaching the surface, some waves can bounce and echo within the earth’s interior.

-For the M6.9 earthquake that occurred on August 21st, 2018, the rupture was complex.
-It lasted for approximately 27 seconds while the shaking on the surface of the earth lasted nearly 90 seconds to 2 minutes.
+The rupture was complex for the M6.9 earthquake on August 21st, 2018.
+It lasted for approximately 27 seconds, while the shaking on the earth’s surface lasted nearly 90 seconds to 2 minutes.

 Distance (& Depth)

-The intensity of seismic waves decreases as it travels through the ground due to its energy being dispersed.
-Hence, shaking is less intense farther from the fault, whether that be distance from the epicenter (location of the earthquake on the surface of the earth) or from the hypocenter (distance from the earthquake from within the earth).
+The intensity of seismic waves decreases as it travels through the ground due to energy being dispersed.
+Hence, shaking is less intense farther from the fault, whether that be the distance from the epicenter (location of the earthquake on the earth’s surface) or the hypocenter (distance from the earthquake from within the earth).

 In an earthquake, low and high-frequency waves are produced, with high-frequency waves (P-waves are the highest, then S-waves) diminishing rapidly with distance compared to low-frequency waves (Surface Waves – Love, Rayleigh).

-If you are near the epicenter of an earthquake, you may feel a short “jolt” initially (P & S-Wave arrival), then a rolling motion (Surface Waves) versus if your further away, you may feel a rolling motion (Surface Waves).
+If you are near the epicenter of an earthquake, you may feel a short “jolt” initially (P & S-Wave arrival), then a rolling motion (Surface Waves), whereas if you are further away, you may feel a rolling motion (Surface Waves).

-However, large, deeper earthquakes are more likely to be felt by a larger population versus a large, shallow quake.
-This is because the damaging surface waves (low-frequency) waves disperse more rapidly when traveling along the surface of the earth versus in the interior of the earth.
+However, large, deeper earthquakes are more likely to be felt by a larger population than large, shallow quakes.
+The damaging surface waves (low-frequency) disperse more rapidly when traveling along the earth’s surface versus in the planet’s interior.

 Geology

-The soil of your area can greatly amplify the shaking of an earthquake.
+The soil of your area can significantly amplify the shaking of an earthquake.
 Seismic waves slow down, but the amplitude increases as the wave move from rock to soil.
-Soft, loose soil or landfill may shake more intensely than hard rock at the same distance, from the same quake.
+Soft, loose soil or landfill may shake more intensely than hard rock at the same distance from the same quake.

 The thickness of loose soil can also play a part in ground shaking.
-Shaking from an earthquake in the region can be 5 or more times greater at a site in the basin than the level of shaking in the nearby mountains.
+Shaking from an earthquake in the region can be five or more times greater at a site in the basin than at the level of shaking in the nearby mountains.

 Data has shown that shaking (ground motion) is amplified at mountain tops and ridges compared to the surrounding low-lying areas.

 Note: Several other factors can affect shaking.
-Earthquake waves do not travel evenly in all directions from the rupture surface; the orientation of the fault and the direction of movement can change the characteristics of the waves in different directions.
+Earthquake waves do not travel evenly in all directions from the rupture surface; the fault’s orientation and the movement’s direction can change the characteristics of the waves in different directions.
 When the earthquake rupture moves along the fault, it focuses energy in the direction it is moving so that a location in that direction will receive more shaking than a site at the same distance from the fault but in the opposite direction.
 This is called directivity.

 Surface Rupture (Cracks/Fissures)

-Surface ruptures can occur because of strong ground motion, causing the land to compress or dilate or by liquefaction, as a water-mud slurry forces its way to the surface.
+Surface ruptures can occur because of strong ground motion, causing the land to compress, dilate, or liquefy as a water-mud slurry forces its way to the surface.

-Normal– and reverse– (collectively called dip-slip) faulting surface ruptures feature vertical offsets while strike-slip faulting produces lateral offsets.
+Normal- and reverse- (collectively called dip-slip) faulting surface ruptures feature vertical offsets, while strike-slip faulting produces lateral offsets.
 Many earthquake surface ruptures are combinations of both.
-Structures that span a surface fault are likely to suffer great damage surface ruptures.
+Structures that span a surface fault are likely to suffer great damage from surface ruptures.

 Secondary Earthquake Hazards